isb-cgc/readthedocs/docs/source/sections/BestPractices.rst

 STORAGE ON THE CLOUD
 =====================

-The Google Cloud Platform offers a number of different storage options for your virtual machine instances: https://cloud.google.com/compute/docs/disks/
+The Google Cloud Platform offers a number of different storage options for your virtual machine instances: `disks <https://cloud.google.com/compute/docs/disks/>`_

  a.) `Block Storage: <https://cloud.google.com/compute/docs/disks/#pdspecs>`_
   - By default, each virtual machine instance has a single boot persistent disk that contains the operating system.
 The default size is 10GB but can be adjusted up to 64TB in size (Be careful!
 High costs here, spend wisely!).